Which Type of Buyer is Right for Me?

 Strategic Buyers:

-• May represent high valuations, reflecting anticipated increases in revenues, savings from operation consolidation or other synergistic benefits.
+• May offer high valuations, reflecting anticipated increases in revenues, savings from operation consolidation or other synergistic benefits.

 Financial, or Private Equity Groups (PEGS):